bitfocus/companion-module-figure53-qlab-advance/HELP.md

 **Start (cue)** | Start (cue).
 Doesn't move the playhead.
 If the specified cue is playing, this command has no effect.
 **Show Mode** | Enable for Show Mode, Disable for Edit Mode.
 **Audition Window** | Show or Hide the Audition Window.
-**Set Minimum Go** | Sets the time for double-GO protection **Increase Prewait** | Increases the prewait time by given time for the selected cue.
+**Master Override** | Set Master override for Midi, MSC, SysEx, OSC, Timecode, Art-Net On or Off **Set Minimum Go** | Sets the time for double-GO protection **Increase Prewait** | Increases the prewait time by given time for the selected cue.
 **Decrease Prewait** | Decreases the prewait time by given time for the selected cue.